webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 new ones.
 We also need to check that we don't go over the limits, something WebGL handled for us, at least for the canvas.

-Above, the property `sampleCount` effectively becomes the `antialias` property of the WebGL context's creation attributes. `sampleCount: 4` would be the equivalent of `antialias: true` (the default), were as `sampleCount: 1` would be the equivalent of `antialias: false` when creating the WebGL context.
+Above, the property `sampleCount` is effectively the analog of `antialias` property of the WebGL context's creation attributes. `sampleCount: 4` would be the equivalent of `antialias: true` (the default), whereas `sampleCount: 1` would be the equivalent of `antialias: false` when creating a WebGL context.

 ### Drawing